railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 	#.
 Getting information from a right-click

 		As you're creating an invoice you'll often find you need extra information about the partner to help you complete the invoice.
-In Open ERP to obtain more information on any field all you need do is hold down the Ctrl key and click the right button on the mouse, and then Open ERP will automatically show you information linked to this partner, such as:
+In Open ERP to obtain more information on any field all you need do is hold down the :guilabel:`Ctrl` key and click the right button on the mouse, and then Open ERP will automatically show you information linked to this partner, such as:

 		* tasks completed,